You-Gao/Blog/_life/2024-07-25-mind-wandering-and-dmn.md

 # Mind Wandering and DMN

-DMN in the context of the mind-wandering sounds like a ubiquitous 21st century drug found across the world to the uninitiated.
-But, it is actually the main functional group that scientist's have pointed to in explaining the phenomena of many functions humans experience like reflection, day-dreaming, streams-of-consciousness, and what I want to focus on here is mind-wandering.
-To explain why they believe it does so is pretty simple to explain.
-A researcher decided to look at the fMRI scans of patients while they were not doing anything and discovered a pattern which was then labeled the DMN (Default Mode Network).
+DMN, in the context of mind-wandering, sounds like a ubiquitous 21st-century drug to the uninitiated.
+But, it is actually the main functional group that scientists have pointed to in explaining the phenomena of many functions humans experience, like reflection, day-dreaming, streams-of-consciousness, and what I want to focus on here is mind-wandering.
+Explaining why they believe it does so is pretty simple.
+A researcher decided to look at the fMRI scans of patients while they were not doing anything and discovered a pattern, which was then labeled the DMN (Default Mode Network).

 Yeah, I thought I would have written more, but I don't think I have more to say other than summaries.